education.vic.gov.au

 Completing a Vineland-3 assessment

-A completed Vineland-3 Teacher Form Comprehensive Version for the student is required as part of the profile request.
+A completed and scored Vineland-3 Teacher Form Comprehensive Version for the student is required as part of the profile request.
 This must include the name and position/role of the scoring practitioner.

 The school can either:

-• request a Vineland-3 assessment be completed by their health and wellbeing or student support services key contact or through the school’s local student support services team
+• request a Vineland-3 assessment be administered through the school’s local student support services team via a Student Online Case System (SOCS)External Link

 A pre-existing Vineland can also be submitted if it was completed within 12 months of the date the profile was requested (refer to 'Pre-existing Vineland-3' section below).